ghiscoding/slickgrid-react/README.md

 ### Troubleshooting

-This project **does not** work well with `React.StrictMode`, so please make sure to disable it to avoid pulling your hair for days.
+This project **does not** work well with `React.StrictMode`, so please make sure to disable it to avoid getting mad at the library :P

 ### Versions Compatibility